mnk400/mnk400.github.io/MIGRATION.md

 - Audit `assets/js/core/ui-components.js`: for each `init*` function, identify whether all Astro consumers have moved to lifted components.
 Delete code paths that no longer have any consumer (Astro or legacy reference page).
 - Audit `assets/js/core/theme-manager.js`, `font-manager.js`, `theme-config.js`, `url-params.js`: if no Astro page loads them, decide their long-term status (probably handed to Phase 8's design-system export pipeline).
 - Audit `assets/js/components/image-zoom.js`, `readme-renderer.js`, `release-meta.js`: same exercise.
-Product pages now use `src/lib/product-readme.ts` and `src/lib/product-release.ts`; the legacy files remain only for design-system export / unported reference pages until final cleanup.
+Product pages now use build-time README loading in `src/lib/load-readme.ts` plus `src/lib/product-release.ts`; the legacy files remain only for design-system export / unported reference pages until final cleanup.
 - Final sweep: any `<script>` in a template that wires a global gets one last review.
 None should remain.

 **Done criteria:** every line of `assets/js/core/` and `assets/js/components/` has a justified consumer (Astro page, legacy reference page, or design-system export), or is deleted.
 No `window.*` writes from any Astro `.astro` file.